 Srdan Keca's films A Letter To Dad, Mirage and Escape screened at leading documentary film festivals, including IDFA, DOK Leipzig, Jihlava IDFF and Full Frame, while his video installations have been exhibited at venues like the Venice Biennale of Architecture and the Whitechapel Gallery.

 The found-footage film Flotel Europa, produced and edited by Keca, premiered at the 2015 Berlin Film Festival, winning the Tagesspiegel Jury Prize.
 His upcoming feature documentary Museum of the Revolution (in postproduction) centers around a community living inside the remnants of one of the most ambitious, and never completed, architectural projects of socialist Yugoslavia.
-The project was pitched at IDFA Forum, and took the top award at East Doc Forum in 2019.
+It is supported by the Sundance Documentary Film Fund, the MEDIA Fund of the European Commission, and Al Jazeera Documentary Channel, among others.
 His project That Sound High in the Air (in development) follows a group of scientists studying climate history and the great migrations of the past in one of the remotest and least explored parts of the Sahara.
 It was pitched at CPH:FORUM in 2020.

 Keca is a graduate of the Ateliers Varan and the UK National Film and Television School (NFTS).
 Since 2015 he has worked as Assistant Professor in the Department of Art & Art History at Stanford University, teaching in the MFA Documentary Film Program.